weliveindetail/blog/_posts/2017-07-18-building-a-jit-from-scratch.markdown

 Integer Distances: 3, 0, 3
 </pre>

-To explore the code and debug JitFromScratch I'd recommend the cross-platform [QtCreator IDE](https://download.qt.io/official_releases/qtcreator/).
-As it works with CMake natively, you can just click *Open Project* and select `~/Develop/JitFromScratch/JitFromScratch/CmakeLists.txt`.
-QtCreator will find your Ninja build and import its settings.
+[QtCreator](https://download.qt.io/official_releases/qtcreator/) is great for codebase exploration.
+[Since version 4.3](https://blog.qt.io/blog/2016/11/15/cmake-support-in-qt-creator-and-elsewhere/) it works with CMake natively, so you can just click *Open Project* and select `JitFromScratch/CMakeLists.txt` and it should import the Ninja build.

 <br>
 <br>